• Menu

 Located in the far southwestern corner of the state and only an hour and a half east of the much larger Lost Trail Ski Area, Maverick doesn’t get a lot of attention.
 Well, people from Dillon sure love it, and they’re generally surprised to see anyone skiing there who’s not from the area.

-Like Turner Mountain, Maverick is a hidden gem when it comes to terrain, with over 2,000 vertical feet accessed by a sole double chairlift.
-In terms of acreage, though, it’s one of the smallest ski hills in Montana, with just 350 acres spread across 22 runs.
+Like Turner Mountain, Maverick is a hidden gem when it comes to terrain, with over 2,000 vertical feet (!) accessed by a sole double chairlift.
+In terms of acreage, though, it’s one of the smallest ski hills in Montana, with just 350 acres and 22 runs.
 But the cool thing is that a motivated skier or boarder could hit up every one of them in a single day.
+While the trail map doesn’t look super beginner-friendly, the expert runs are like intermediates, so this is a good place to go outside your comfort zone.

 Like many of the Treasure State’s ski areas, Maverick doesn’t put on any airs.
 It’s a family-friendly hill with just enough terrain to keep everyone interested.
-The lodge may be small, and the basement reminds of a bowling alley with molded plastic chairs and carpeted walls, but it’s a cozy space where you can grab a burger at lunch or enjoy a drink and live music at the end of the day.
+The lodge may be small, and the basement is reminiscent of a bowling alley, with molded plastic chairs and carpeted walls, but it’s a cozy space where you can grab a burger at lunch or enjoy a drink and live music at the end of the day.

 To make a full-blown ski trip out of visiting Maverick, rent one of the rustic cabins at Elkhorn Hotsprings Resort, just four miles down the road.
 There’s no better way to relax after a day on the slopes than with a soak in this spectacular alpine setting.